 Financial information about our international operations is contained in Note 19 of the Consolidated Financial Statements and information about the effects of foreign currency fluctuations on our business is set forth in "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Management's Discussion the regulations administered by the U.S. Department of Treasury, Office of Foreign Assets Control, which implement economic sanctions imposed against designated countries, governments and persons based on United States foreign and Analysis of Financial Condition and Results of Operations."
 For a discussion of risks related to our non-U.S. operations and foreign currency exchange, please refer to "Item 1A.
 Risk Factors."